 Controversial For: Violence, language, racism, sexual content.
-Lots of things, really.
+The whole shebang.

 You've heard of the popular Grand Theft Auto games, where players do, well, whatever they feel like.
 Steal, shoot, visit strip clubs, get attacked by a great white; the list goes on and on.
 Of course, dealing with such topics has always garnered controversy.
 Fans of GTA Five likely remember their introduction to unhinged main character Trevor, where he shamelessly takes advantage of another man's girlfriend.
 Later, Trevor (spoilers?) tortures another character through various methods, including waterboarding and removing their teeth.

 But the most controversial moment arose in Grand Theft Auto: San Adreas, where a mini-game called "Hot Coffee" was scrapped from the game.
 Hot Coffee would have allowed players to participate in intercourse with their girlfriend.
 This would forgo implications and subtlies; players would have nothing left to their imagination when doing so.
 Of course, this upset many, and the content was removed; however, the programming still exists within the game's code, and hackers have modded it back in.

 Love it or hate it, GTA as a series shows no signs of slowing, and will no doubt release more risque material in the future.

 3. Manhunt 2

 Controversial For: Extreme violence and the "AO" rating.

 Arguably the most violent video game ever made, Manhunt 2 managed to receive fairly positive reviews for its gameplay.
 However, it also received attention for its ruthless depictions of violence, so much so that it's one of very few games to receive the "AO" (adults only) rating.